 - My Account

 *Countee Cullen was born on this date in 1903.
-He was an African American poet and prominent member of the Harlem Renaissance society.
+He was a Black poet.

 From New York City, he was essentially a lyric poet whose work was influenced by that of the English poet John Keats.
-Much of Cullen's best work dealt with themes pertinent to the lives of Black Americans, but without emphasizing dialect or stereotypes; he perceived art as universal.
+Much of Cullen's best work dealt with themes pertinent to the lives of Blacks, but without emphasizing dialect or stereotypes; he perceived art as universal.
 His several volumes of poetry include Color; Copper Sun; The Black Christ and On These I Stand, his selection of poems by which he wished to be remembered.

 Encyclopedia of African American Culture and History